SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 `OpaBuilder` comes with convenient functions to operate on aggregations and child elements: `OpaBuilder.doOnAggregation` and `OpaBuilder.doOnChildren`.

-While `doOnAggregation` requires the aggregation name of the defined control and only operates on those OpenUI5 aggregation items, `doOnChildren` is meant for addressing any control that is a child within the control hierarchy.
+While `doOnAggregation` requires the aggregation name of the defined control and only operates on those OpenUI5 aggregation items, `doOnChildren` addresses any control that is a child within the control hierarchy.
 Internally, the `sap.ui.test.Matchers.Ancestor` matcher is used as well, but the definition is simplified:

 ``` js
 OpaBuilder.create(oOpa)